whitneyburton/portfolios/students/1608-back/alene-schlereth/Alene_Schlereth_Mod_3.md

 from Dave:
 Ali did a fantastic job this module co-leading the Pahlka Posse.
 She clearly took the time to carefully plot the course for our meetings and projects and provided a warm, fun and productive experience for everyone involved.
 I look forward to continuing to be a part of Pahlka under her leadership.

+from Nick:
+Ali has served as one of our leaders, core members, and top back-end contributors in the Pahlka posse, and it's been awesome working with and getting to know her.
+Her organization and leadership helped the us refocus our efforts on a new project and restructure our Friday spike sessions to offer more value to the wider Turing community.
+Under her watch, our posse has been super productive and has seen some growth.
+She's been awesome to work with, and I'm super glad we get to work together for another module.

 ### Playing a Part